 ‘Panja Khada’ is a term from the Bhatia Boli [a dialect of the Sindhi language and mother tongue of the Thathai Bhatia community], which literally means ‘Our Food’.

 Panja Khada provides comprehensive food options, exclusive from the Thathai Bhatia gastronomy.

 Originally from Jaisalmer in Rajasthan, the Thathai Bhatia community migrated to the Thatta District in Sindh [a part of India in the pre-partition era], thus it derived its name Thathai from its geographical location.
 The Bhatias, formerly known as Bhattis, belong to the Rajput clan settled in India.
 During the time of partition the Bhatias had returned to India, some settled in different parts of India and others moved out to earn their living in to the Gulf countries.

-- A unique vegetable like Bhey [Lotus Root] is extensively consumed in all forms – used in the preparation of vegetables, used in curry, pickle, sun-dried and fried as a snack and consumed as an accompaniment, fresh chopped and fried.
-Other exclusive preparation is Mograyjo Sherbet - a refreshing drink prepared from Jasmine flower, with acts as a body coolant during the harsh summer months.
+A unique vegetable like Bhey [Lotus Root / Stem – pictured above left] is extensively consumed in all forms – used in the preparation of vegetables, used in curry, pickle, sun-dried and fried as a snack and consumed as an accompaniment, fresh chopped and fried.
+Other exclusive preparation is Mogray jo Sherbet [pictured above – right]- a refreshing drink prepared from Jasmine flower, with acts as a body coolant during the harsh summer months.